cipriantruica/DocTopic2Vec/README.md

 ### Create the Doc2Vec and DocTopic2Vec models
 - uses de models in the the models/ folder
-- requires the clean file (the output from previous step) as a parameter EMB_NAME
+- requires the clean file (the output from previous step) as a parameter CLEAN_DATASET
 - requires the embedding name as a parameter EMB_NAME